pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 ### Method

 To adhere to the FAIR principles the decision was made to harness the capabilities of the Llama Large Language Model family, which was and is developped by Meta {cite:p}`touvron_2023, dubey_2024`.
 The Llama models are based on a Transformer architercture {cite:p}`dubey_2024`.
-The Llama families "only use[s] publicly available data, making [their] work compatible with open-sourcing" {cite:p}`touvron_2023`.
+The Llama families "only use publicly available data, making [their] work compatible with open-sourcing" {cite:p}`touvron_2023`.
 It was thus possible to release the Llama models as open source with some restrictions to access.
 This chapter uses the newest release of the model family, Llama 3, of which the largest model employs 405 bilion parameters {cite:p}`dubey_2024`.
 However, Llama makes available multiple sets of pretrained models with different quantities of parameters, offering the possibility of maximising minimal parameter count to maximum quality output.
 The smaller models are "best-in-class, outperforming alternative models with similar numbers of parameters" {cite:p}`dubey_2024`.
 The model family was pretrained on 15T tokens which marks a large increase from Llama 2 with 1.8T tokens {cite:p}`dubey_2024`.

 ```{figure} images_chapter1/llama_3.jpg
 ---